-- One set of official transcripts and degree/diploma certificates from all college-level schools you have attended (these must be MAILED to the college, not submitted online).
+- One set of official transcripts and degree/diploma certificates from all college-level schools you have attended (these must be MAILED to the department, not submitted online).

-- TOEFL scores for international students and GRE scores for domestic applicants and those from English-speaking countries.
-International students with U.S. degrees may substitute the GRE for the TOEFL at their discretion.
+- English proficiency scores for international students and GRE scores for domestic applicants and those from English-speaking countries.
+International students with U.S. degrees may substitute the GRE for the English proficiency score at their discretion.
 GRE scores are not required of international applicants.

 - Two letters of recommendation from people familiar with your academic background and potential for graduate study.